PrinceCuet77/Hyperledger-Fabric/docs/source/orderer/ordering_service.md

 between ordering service nodes.

-For information about how to stand up an ordering node (regardless of the implementation the node will be used in), check out [our documentation on standing up an ordering node](../orderer_deploy.html).
+For information about how to stand up an ordering node (regardless of the implementation the node will be used in), check out [our documentation on deploying a production ordering service](../deployorderer/ordererplan.html).

 * **Raft** (recommended)